albertintech/apai/docs/judiciary/fjbaa/policy-rationale.md

 Yet the architecture makes exercising this authority politically irrational.
 Rejecting a slate triggers presidential resubmission within thirty days, excludes all rejected-slate nominees from the immediately subsequent slate, and -- if the Senate rejects two consecutive slates -- eliminates even the exclusion provision.
 The Senate that rejects a slate gains nothing: no ability to hold the seat open for a future president, no leverage to extract concessions, no capacity to benefit from delay.
 The rejected nominees simply cannot appear on the next slate, meaning the Senate may have eliminated its most preferred options.
 The structural result is a power that exists formally but that no rational actor would exercise -- a constitutional right rendered ornamental by the architecture surrounding it.
 This is the structures-over-norms principle at its most precise: the Act does not rely on senators to act in good faith; it creates conditions under which good-faith engagement is the path of least resistance.

-*Slate sizing formula.* The Act requires a minimum of n x 2 nominees per available position and a maximum of n x 2.5 (rounded up), where n is the number of available positions.
-For a single position (the typical steady-state appointment), this produces a slate of two to three nominees.
-For two simultaneous positions, four to five.
-For three simultaneous positions during transition periods, six to eight.
+*Slate sizing.* The Act requires a minimum of n + 2 nominees, where n is the number of available positions (§ 202(a)(2)).
+For a single position -- the typical steady-state appointment -- this produces a minimum slate of three nominees.
+For two simultaneous positions, four.
+For three simultaneous positions during transition periods, five.
+There is no upper bound; the President may include as many nominees as desired above this floor.

-The minimum of n x 2 serves as an anti-regression mechanism.
-If a single-position appointment required only one nominee, the process would collapse back into the pathology the slate is designed to address -- a binary confirmation with obstruction incentives fully intact.
-The two-nominee minimum ensures that even the smallest slate provides the Senate with genuine choice and preserves the structural incentive transformation that makes Bloc STAR voting meaningful.

-The maximum of n x 2.5 prevents slate inflation.
-An excessively large slate would dilute the significance of each nominee's documentation, strain Senate evaluation capacity, and reduce the process to a cattle call rather than a serious assessment of distinguished legal minds.
-The 2.5 multiplier with rounding provides sufficient breadth for genuine selection while maintaining the evaluative seriousness the process demands.
+The n + 2 minimum is structurally derived, not arbitrarily chosen.
+Under Bloc STAR's sequential round procedure, positions are filled one at a time: in each round, the two highest-scoring remaining nominees advance to a mandatory runoff, the winner is confirmed and removed, and the process repeats.
+In the final round, only the nominees still under consideration remain.
+A minimum of n + 2 guarantees that at least three nominees are present when that last seat is filled -- meaning the scoring step in the final round has at least three candidates from which to identify two finalists.
+This preserves the full two-step Bloc STAR structure (aggregate scoring to designate finalists, then a mandatory head-to-head runoff) in every round without exception.

+If the minimum were n + 1 instead, the final round would open with exactly two nominees remaining.
+The scoring step would be redundant -- the "finalists" would simply be the only two candidates left, with nothing for the aggregate comparison to decide.
+The procedure would collapse in the last round to a single-step runoff.
+The n + 2 floor is the minimum that keeps Bloc STAR's full structure intact across all rounds.

+The absence of a maximum reflects a corresponding insight from the corrected procedure.
+Under sequential Bloc STAR, each round reduces to a single head-to-head comparison between two finalists, regardless of how many nominees entered the slate.
+A larger slate does not require the Senate to simultaneously compare all nominees -- it simply means more rounds before the field narrows.
+Presidential discretion on slate size above the floor is appropriate; the President who assembles the slate is best positioned to judge the depth of the qualified field and the strategic dynamics of a given appointment cycle.

 *The 120-day consideration timeline and hybrid model.* The Act requires the Senate to act on a nomination slate -- either by conducting the Bloc STAR voting procedure or by rejecting the slate -- within 120 days.
 This timeline is mandatory: it is established by statute, not by Senate rule, and it binds the Senate to act.